 The majority of Americans’ first sign of a heart attack is a heart attack.
 Many patients that undergo leg amputations show zero signs to the untrained eye.
 Most of these problems can be avoided.

 How you might ask?
 Through early detection.
-So, for the entire year, TCH&V will be offering free screenings to diagnose arterial disease.
+So, for the entire year, our Port St. Lucie cardiovascular disease prevention team at TCH&V will be offering free screenings to diagnose arterial disease.

 If you or a loved one are over the age of 40 and would like to help us save 50 lives and 50 legs, sign up for a free screening.
 It’s that easy!

-The leg screening takes about 20 minutes and will comprise of several non-invasive tests that will test the functionality of your veins and arteries.
+The leg screening takes about 20 minutes and will be comprised of several non-invasive tests performed by the TCH&V cardiovascular disease prevention team in Port St. Lucie, and will test the functionality of your veins and arteries.
 After the screening, your results will be reviewed by one of our board-certified vascular physicians, and a plan of care will be provided to you based on your results.
 With these tests, we can notify at-risk patients and steer them clear of life-threatening risks, and our low-risk patients can be sent home with peace of mind.

 Even if you feel that you are in perfect health, you should be screened because arterial disease doesn’t care that you went to yoga last week or that you run 5 miles a day.
 If you have plaque in your arteries, you are at risk and the only way to find that plaque is through testing.